bennieboj/BlishHud-Mounts/README.md

 ## Credits
-- Ghost for the new mount art (taken from https://github.com/Friendly0Fire/GW2Radial/blob/master/readme.md with FriendlyFire's permission.)
+- Ghost for the transparant mount art for Raptor, Springer, Skimmer, Jackal, Griffon, Roller Beetle, Skyscale and Warclaw (taken from https://github.com/Friendly0Fire/GW2Radial/blob/master/readme.md with FriendlyFire's permission.)
+- Vixen for the transparant mount art for Siege Turtle.